academe/omnipay-datatrans/README.md

   If left unset, multiple payment methods will be offered to the visitor to choose.
   The documentation implies a comma-separated list of payment methods can be provided, but this results in an error indicating the payment method is not valid.
-* `hmacKey` - HMAC key 'sign' for signing outbound messages.
+* `hmacKey1` - HMAC key 'sign' for signing outbound messages.
   If signing is configured in the account, then the shared key must be provided here.
+* `hmacKey2` - alternative HMAC key used to sign inbound messages.
+  If not set, will default to the value of hmacKey1.

 ## Hidden Mode